 SOCIAL PROOF STORIES

 There are plenty of stories that are good stories in themselves, but don’t really get the girl attracted in any way.
 Platonic stories if you will.

 So how do you use stories to convey your attractive traits and get her thinking of you as a guy she wants in her life?

 Well, there’s a difference between showing yourself in a high-value way versus bragging in an obvious, crass way.
 The latter will actually get you into trouble and is inherently a low-value, self-qualifying behavior.

 It’s important to mix in your social proof sparingly within the basis of a good story, as if it’s almost unnoticed.
 That’s what true mastery is with storytelling in a game context.

 ‘PENETRATE THE OSTENSIBLE’

-Essentially, ‘penetrate the ostensible’ means
+Essentially, ‘penetrate the ostensible’ means go beyond the obvious.

 Every time someone says a sentence, there is the obvious literal meaning of it.
 But there is also a deeper layer of communication that could mean something totally different.